I've created a tier ranking for each ArgoCD setting.

 ExternalSecret

-Although this type of duplicate resource management may not occur very often, enabling this setting can help detect the problem early and prevent it from occurring.
+While this type of resource duplication management may not occur very often, enabling this setting allows you to detect and prevent problems early.

 Tier 2: Always useful